GSK-Biostatistics/cicalc/README.md

 ## Example

-A subsection of common CI’s avaliable in this package are below:
+A subsection of common CI’s available in this package are below:

 ``` r
 library(cicalc)